brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 4 bht.md

 2. "The whole of our salvation is here ascribed to the mercy of God.
 But he presently adds, for his great love wherewith he loved us."
 3. "'Loving with love,' increaseth the emphasis and force of the expression."

+### Philip Schaff:
+1. "‘Mercy’ is more general than ‘compassion’ (comp.
+Romans 9:15); both refer to God’s love toward sinners, as those who are miserable and need help."
+2. "But here the whole phrase qualifies the verbs, ‘quickened,’ etc., assigning the special ground for these actions; hence the reference is to love which has manifested itself, love for persons (‘us’)."
+3. "‘Us’ includes all believers, and is not to be limited to Jewish Christians."

 ### Archibald T. Robertson:
 1. "But God: Change in the structure of the sentence here, resuming verse Ephesians 2:1 after the break."
 2. "Being rich in mercy: More than being merciful."